s-smits/code-fusion/README.md

 # CodeFusion: LLM Code Chooser

 CodeFusion is a handy Python tool that allows you to compare the output of different AI models for your coding questions.
-The app supports models from major players like Google, Anthropic, OpenAI, and Meta, and neatly displays their answers side by side.
+The app supports models from major players like Google, Anthropic, OpenAI, and Meta, and neatly displays their answers in a vertical split view.

 ## Setup